RicardoVargasLeslie/breaking-bad-app/README.md

-## :pencil2:Contributing to Breaking Bad App:pencil2:
+## :pencil2:Contributing to Breaking Bad App
 To contribute to Breaking Bad App, follow these steps:

 1. Fork this repository.